[VibeCoding] Fixing the 'integrity' attribute error

 - Small configuration differences can lead to big errors, so pay attention to differences between environments

-hope this article was helpful to you!
+hope this article was helpful to you all!

 5